 Where the Harbour Does the Talking

-Dawes Point occupies a specific geography in Sydney's dining imagination.
+The Pier is a restaurant in Dawes Point, Sydney, serving Modern Australian Seafood at about A$250 per person.
 Positioned between the southern foot of the Harbour Bridge and the renovated wharves of Walsh Bay, Hickson Road runs along a stretch of waterfront that has cycled through maritime industry, neglect, and eventually the kind of considered reinvention that attracts restaurants serious about address.
-Arriving at The Pier from the city, the walk along the foreshore carries the particular quality of Sydney harbour light — flattening in the afternoon, sharpening at dusk — and that setting does considerable work before you've sat down.
+Arriving at The Pier from the city, the walk along the foreshore carries the particular quality of Sydney harbour light, flattening in the afternoon, sharpening at dusk, and that setting does considerable work before you've sat down.

 This is not the tourist-facing part of the harbour.
 The Rocks sits close enough to borrow some of its foot traffic, but Hickson Road retains a working character.
 Venues here tend to attract people who have made a deliberate choice to come, which in practice means a clientele with a higher proportion of regulars than passing trade.
 That dynamic shapes the room in ways that price and format alone don't capture.